Self-intersection Number of Negative Curves on Fermat Surfaces: Self-intersection number for curves on Fermat surfaces

 and thus

 \end{enumerate} \end{prop}

 The proof will be presented in Section \ref{sec:intnum}.

 Now we use the above results to study the Bounded Negativity Conjecture for Fermat surfaces.
 It is clear that we only need to consider negative curves $C$.
 Then the curve $\ms{C}$ necessarily has $k\geq2$ irreducible components since otherwise $C^2$ would be nonnegative.
 Moreover, the number $k$ divides $d$ since the Galois action for $\rho$ is a cyclic action of order $d$.
 To ensure that the polynomial $h$ is $v$-general, we only need to assume $C^2\neq 2-d$; see the discussions in Section \ref{sec:str}.
-Therefore, combining all of our discussions above, we get the following theorem. \begin{thm} Let $X_d\subset\bb{P}^3$ be the Fermat surface defined by $x^d+y^d+z^d+w^d=0$ for $d\geq5$, and $C$ a reduced and irreducible curve on $X_d$ with $C^2<2-d<0$.
-Then
+Therefore, from Lemma \ref{curvST} and Proposition \ref{intnum} together with the equality